Vehicle Theft Rate by Country (per 100,000 People): Global Comparison, 2025 Edition

 -

-Motor vehicle thefts by country (compiled table)
+Motor vehicle thefts by country — compiled reference table

 -